From A Wiki of Ice and Fire

 Character and Appearance

-Roose is patient with a cold cunning, possessing a skill for strategy and a calculating nature.
-His body is "soft hairless".
-He is of average size and is "not handsome but not quite plain", with his only noticeable feature being his eerie eyes, which are as pale and strange as two white moons, to Jaime they are paler than stone, darker than milk.
+Though mild-mannered, Roose is cold, patient, calculating, and capable of great cruelty.
+He possesses a cold cunning, a skill for strategy, and a calculating nature.
+He is of average size with a soft and hairless body.
+Roose has a plain face, beardless and ordinary, with his only noticeable feature being his eerie eyes, which are as pale and strange as two white moons.
+To Jaime Lannister they are paler than stone, darker than milk.
+He has short, strong fingers.
 His skin is pasty white, most likely due to the leechings.
 See also this collection of images.
-His voice is spider soft.

-Roose Bolton practices the banned and now illegal tradition of the First Night privilege.
-He has been known to say that a naked man has few secrets, but a flayed man’s got none.
-He is however extremely discreet with his activities in order to avoid the attention and possible ire of House Stark.
+Roose practices the abolished tradition of the first night.
+However, he is discreet with his activities in order to avoid the attention and possible ire of the Lords Paramount of the North, House Stark.

 A Game of Thrones

-Bolton answers his liege's call when Robb Stark summons his banners to aid his grandfather Hoster Tully and his father Lord Eddard.
-Due to his calculating caution, Bolton receives command of the host sent to distract Lord Tywin Lannister, consisting of all the northern foot and some of the horse.
-He marches through the night and launches a surprise attack in the early morning, but is defeated by Lord Tywin.
-However, he retreats in good order, reforming the battered remnants of his army on the causeway before Moat Cailin.
+Roose answers his liege's call when Robb Stark summons his banners to Winterfell to aid his grandfather, Hoster Tully, and his father, Lord Eddard.
+Robb's army is able to cross at the Twins when he agrees to a betrothal with one of Lord Walder Frey's daughters.
+Due to his calculating caution, Bolton is given command of a host consisting of all the northern foot and some of the horse when Robb splits his army at the Twins.
+Roose travels south along the east bank of the Trident to distract Lord Tywin Lannister.
+He marches through the night and launches a surprise attack in the early morning, but is defeated by Tywin in the Battle of the Green Fork.
+However, Roose retreats in good order, reforming the battered remnants of his army on the causeway before Moat Cailin.

 A Clash of Kings

-During the war Roose marries his third wife, Walda Frey, granddaughter of Lord Walder Frey, who has allied his house to Robb's.
-In an effort to limit Lord Tywin Lannister's options, who marched from Harrenhal in an attempt to meet Robb Stark in the Westerlands, Ser Edmure Tully commands Roose to join up with Ser Helman Tallhart coming down from the Twins and to retake Harrenhal.
+During the War of the Five Kings Roose marries his third wife, Walda Frey, granddaughter of Lord Walder Frey, who has allied his house to Robb Stark, who is now King in the North and of the Trident.
+Arya Stark hears that Lord Bolton has occupied the ruby ford.
+In an effort to limit Lord Tywin Lannister's options, who has marched from Harrenhal in an attempt to meet Robb in the Westerlands, Ser Edmure Tully commands Roose to join Ser Helman Tallhart, who is coming south from the Twins, and to retake Harrenhal.

 A Storm of Swords

-After the Brave Companions take Jaime Lannister hostage, Vargo has Jaime's sword-hand cut off to drive a wedge between Roose and Tywin.
-The ploy did not work however, as Roose receives Jaime's assurance that he would not be held responsible for Jaime's injury.
-Before leaving, Roose tells Jaime to give his regards to Lord Tywin; Jaime responds that Roose should give his regards to Robb Stark.
+It is revealed that the Freys have been dishonored because King Robb Stark married Jeyne Westerling instead of a Frey.
+After the Brave Companions take Jaime Lannister prisoner, Vargo Hoat has Jaime's sword hand cut off before bringing him to Roose at Harrenhal.
+Roose tells Jaime that Vargo acted independently to curry favor and refuge with Lord Rickard Karstark, as well as drive a wedge between Roose and Tywin.
+The ploy does not work, however, as Roose receives Jaime's assurance that he will not be held responsible for Jaime's injury.
+Before leaving Harrenhal in the hands of Vargo, Roose releases Jaime and asks him to give his regards to Lord Tywin; Jaime responds that Roose should give his regards to Robb Stark.

-During the Red Wedding, Roose mumbles an excuse to get out of the hall.
-The bedding and playing of "The Rains of Castamere" is the signal for the Freys to attack their guests.
-Roose returns into the hall dressed in mail armor.
-Robb has already been wounded by arrows.
-Roose approaches him and kills him while saying:
+During the reception after Edmure's wedding at the Twins, Roose toasts Lord Walder Frey's grandsons, mentioning that Big Walder and Little Walder are now in the care of Ramsay after the battle at Winterfell.
+Roose later mumbles an excuse to use the privy and leaves the hall.
+Edmure's bedding and the subsequent playing of "The Rains of Castamere" is the signal for the Freys to betray and attack their guests.
+When Roose returns to the hall he is dressed in mail armor.
+Roose approaches Robb, who has already been wounded by Frey arrows, and kills him while saying:

-Outside the castle, the Frey and Bolton soldiers attack their fellow northern/riverland forces and annihilate them.
-For this service, Tywin gives Roose the title of Warden of the North and raises House Bolton's status to the principal house of the north and one of the ruling families of Westeros.
+Outside the castle, the Frey, Bolton, and possibly Karstark soldiers attack their fellow northmen and rivermen and annihilate them.
+It is revealed that Roose had planned this "Red Wedding" in detail with Lothar Frey, including the choice of songs.
+For this service, Tywin gives Roose the title of Warden of the North.
 Roose also receives a royal decree of legitimization for his bastard son and heir Ramsay Snow, now Ramsay Bolton.

 A Feast for Crows